-As well as the chemical pollutants described above, various biological contaminants often contribute to illness.
+As well as the chemical pollutants, various biological contaminants often contribute to illness.
 In fact, biological factors are reported to be behind the majority of cases.
 These biological pollutants can cause illness through three different mechanisms:

 - Toxicosis – symptoms caused by toxins produced by micro-organisms e.g. mycotoxins produced by mould/fungi

 The following are the main sources of this form of pollution:

 Reported to be the leading cause of sick building syndrome and building related illness.
 Mould grows rapidly in warm and damp environments.
 If the indoor environment is too humid or if water damage occurs through leaks or rising damp, mould growth is very likely to occur.

 Common in every building, especially high occupancy buildings such as offices and schools.
 These micro-organisms can make a significant contribution to causing illness.
 They become increasingly problematic if humidity levels are either too low or too high, as a result of how their growth is affected and the fact that our defences against them are also affected by humidity levels.

 The House Dust Mite

 ‘Dust mite’ is the generic term for all the species of mite commonly found in homes.
 Thirteen species of mite have been found in house dust.